drduh/macOS-Security-and-Privacy-Guide/README.md

 #### dnscrypt

-Use `dnscrypt` to encrypt all going DNS traffic to your provider of choice.
+Use `dnscrypt` to encrypt DNS traffic to the provider of choice.

 Install with `brew install dnscrypt-proxy`, or if you prefer a GUI, see [alterstep/dnscrypt-osxclient](https://github.com/alterstep/dnscrypt-osxclient)